After Stroke? Finding the Financial Lifeline You Need

 Health Insurance Coverage: Many health insurance plans in the US cover the costs associated with rehabilitation.
 This includes hospital stays, therapy sessions, and follow-up care.
 It’s crucial to understand your insurance policy and ensure that you’re maximizing its benefits.

-Disability Benefits: Stroke survivors may be eligible for disability benefits through Social Security.
-The Social Security Disability Insurance (SSDI) program provides financial assistance to those unable to work due to a disability, including stroke-related impairments.
+Disability Benefits: Survivors may be eligible for financial assistance through Social Security.
+The Social Security Disability Insurance (SSDI) program offers support to individuals who can no longer work due to long-term health impairments, including those resulting from this condition.

 Medicare and Medicaid: For individuals aged 65 and older, Medicare can be a valuable resource, covering various medical expenses related to recovery.
 Medicaid, on the other hand, provides assistance to low-income individuals, offering coverage beyond what Medicare includes.